Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Layer-Peeled Model for Explaining Neural Collapse

 In the modern practice of deep learning, various loss functions are employed to take into account the problem characteristics.
 Here we show that the Layer-Peeled Model continues to exhibit the phenomenon of neural collapse for some popular loss functions.

 \paragraph{Contrastive Loss.}

 Contrastive losses have been extensively used recently in both supervised and unsupervised deep learning~\cite{pennington2014glove,arora2019theoretical, chen2020simple,baevski2020wav2vec}.
 These losses pull similar training examples together in their embedding space while pushing apart dissimilar examples.
-Here we consider the supervised contrastive loss~\cite{khosla2020supervised}, which (in the balanced) case is defined through the last-layer features as
+Here we consider the supervised contrastive loss~\cite{khosla2020supervised}, which (in the balanced case) is defined through the last-layer features by introducing $\cL_c$ as

 where $\tau > 0$ is a parameter.
-As the loss does not involve the last-layer classifiers explicitly, the Layer-Peeled Model in the case of the supervised contrastive loss takes the form\footnote{In \eqref{eq:contrastive loss}, $\bh_{k,i} \equiv \bh(\bx_{k,i}, \bW_{-L})$ depends on the data, whereas in \eqref{eq:contrastive loss1} $\bh_{k,i}$'s form the decision variable $\bH$.}
+Note that this loss function uses the label information implicitly.
+As the loss does not involve the last-layer classifiers explicitly, the Layer-Peeled Model in this case takes the form\footnote{In \eqref{eq:contrastive loss}, $\bh_{k,i} \equiv \bh(\bx_{k,i}, \bW_{-L})$ depends on the data, whereas in \eqref{eq:contrastive loss1} $\bh_{k,i}$'s form the decision variable $\bH$.}

 We show that this Layer-Peeled Model also exhibits neural collapse in its last-layer features, even though the label information is not explicitly explored in the loss.

 \begin{theorem} Any global minimizer of \eqref{eq:contrastive loss1} satisfies